jcerdenia/cerdenia.com/data/works/exile-home.md

 ###### Composer's Note

-After a bit of time in the US, I’ve returned to my home country of the Philippines.
-I’d emigrated from here in hopes of furthering my career, wound up in New York City, then returned when the pandemic hit.
-A big part of me remains in New York, and I’m constantly wondering what might bring me back.
+<iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1477009348&color=%234b4c45&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>

+"It is part of morality not to be at home in one's home," as Adorno said.

 _Exile/Home_ was commissioned by Melisa Tien for [SWELL](https://www.melisatien.com/swell), a collection of music theatre works by immigrants and children of immigrants.
-I wrote the text as well as the music, which I completed in my hometown in the Philippines in January 2021.
+I wrote the text as well as the music, which I completed in Manila, Philippines in January 2021.

 ###### Instrumentation